Capacity of Two-User Wireless Systems Aided by Movable Signals: Conclusion

 \section{Conclusion}

 We have investigated the fundamental limits of two-user wireless systems aided by movable signals, a recently proposed approach for enabling \gls{sre}.
 By dynamically reconfiguring the operating frequency, movable signals can effectively orthogonalize the user channels and suppress inter-user interference.
 Therefore, they enable significantly enhanced capacity regions in both \gls{mac} and \gls{bc}.
-Future work may extend these results to more complex wireless scenarios, such as with more than two users each equipped with multiple antennas, and in \gls{nlos}.
+Future work may extend these results to more complex wireless scenarios, such as with more than two users each having multiple antennas, in \gls{nlos}, with different base station array geometries, and with hardware impairments.